EjayGit/myLittleProject/README.md

 - Install node_modules in for the frontend, which is react based
 - Create a venv for the server and install python dependancies (sorry, I havent got a req.txt yet file, you'll have to go through the files)

+In order, run:

-- Run npm run dev (front end)
+- npm run dev (front end)
-- Run app.py (back end)
+- app.py (back end)
-- Run searchZim.py
+- searchZim.py
-- Run api_orchestrator_auto.py
+- api_orchestrator_auto.py

-- Run auto_trainer.py
+- auto_trainer.py